precice/fluent-adapter/README.md

 ## 2. Installing and Starting Fluent on Ubuntu machine

-  ### 2.1 How to install Fluent - **ANSYS V19.1 on Linux Ubuntu 16.04 LTS**
+  ### 2.1 How to install Fluent - **ANSYS V19.5 on Linux Ubuntu 18.04 LTS**
-  * This installation procedure works only for the above mentioned ANSYS version and Ubuntu version.
+  * This installation procedure is a non-standard way to install ANSYS V19.5 on Ubuntu 18.04 LTS.
-    ANSYS V19.1 installation on Ubuntu 18.04 LTS hangs between 80-90% Please refer to this [issue](https://github.com/precice/fluent-adapter/issues/3) for further details
+    Direct installation using `./INSTALL` from the ANSYS directory hangs between 80-90%
-  * The following installation guide for an earlier Ansys version works for the above configuration:
+  * The following installation guide for an earlier ANSYS version works for the above configuration:
     <https://www.cfd-online.com/Forums/ansys/199190-ansys-18-2-ubuntu-16-04-installation-guide.html>
-  * After the installation you have two packages installed: Fluent and Ansys Workbench:
-    Fluent is the CFD-solver and the workbench can be used for creating geometries, meshing and creating zones for boundary conditions
+  * Of the complete installation the relevant packages are FLUENT and ANSYS Workbench.
+Fluent is the CFD-solver and the workbench a software used to control the complete CFD workflow from geometry generation to post-processing
-  * Fluent is started by typing *fluent* in *ansys_inc/v191/fluent/bin*
+  * Fluent is started by typing *fluent* in *ansys_inc/v195/fluent/bin*
-  * Workbench is started by typing *runwb2* in *ansys_inc/v191/Framework/bin/Linux64*
+  * Workbench is started by typing *runwb2* in *ansys_inc/v195/Framework/bin/Linux64*
-  * Consider adding the folders into .bashrc to start it without the full path from anywhere.
+  * Paths to the FLUENT and Workbench executable are expected to be added in the `~/.bashrc` as part of the last step in the installation guide mentioned above
   * Fluent can also be started from the workbench GUI (Choose Fluid-Flow (Fluent), double-click on setup opens fluent)